|

 The Season of You

-If you can’t escape commitment of company but you still need some time to yourself consider going for a short walk, getting up before everyone else (or staying up a bit later), or offer to run those otherwise pesky errands and enjoy the comfort being alone for as long as it lasts.
-If unwanted feelings or anxiety tend to come up too often though, consider reaching out for anxiety treatment.
+If you can’t escape the commitment of company but still need some time to yourself, consider going for a short walk, getting up before everyone else (or staying up a bit later), or offering to run those otherwise pesky errands.
+Enjoy the comfort of being alone for as long as it lasts.
+If unwanted feelings or anxiety tend to come up too often, though, consider reaching out for anxiety treatment.

 Finding Relief